No matter where you are on this planet, entrepreneurship always has challenges but today I will share how they differ in India

 Indian’s and especially people in Kolkata are more inclined towards jobs in big companies than towards working in small start-ups.

 You can have the hardest time finding the right team of people to get yourself moving.
 I always had (and have) this problem to find the right balance of people to work with me.

 7. Motivation and dedication

-When I left my job couple of years ago, I opted for my earnings to go down by almost 5 times.
-40k to 8k and now I make tons of more cash (see how much here) than some of my colleagues who are still very close to 40k only.
+When I left my job a couple of years ago, I opted for my earnings to go down by almost five times.
+40k to 8k.
+Now I make more than some of my colleagues who are still very close to what they were making.

 You should be ready to take one step back to leap forward.
 Everything should not be judged by its capacity to generate cash.

 Readers who read this article also read …